Narrative-to-Scene Generation: An LLM-Driven Pipeline for 2D Game Environments: Related Work

 \subsection{Narrative Theory and Structure in Games}

-Narrative structure in games has long been explored through diverse lenses, from formalist definitions of interactivity to emergent storytelling models.
-Early foundational works examined how game rules intersect with narrative progression, emphasizing the tension between linear storytelling and player agency \cite{aarseth2012narrative, juul2005games, backe2012narrative}.
-Building on this, various models have been proposed to categorize narrative mechanisms, such as experiential storytelling \cite{calleja2009experiential}, story architectures that accommodate player agency \cite{domsch2013storyplaying}, and frameworks to avoid narrative-schema conflict in game design \cite{dena2017finding}.
+Narrative structure in games has been studied through formalist, experiential, and emergent perspectives.
+Early work examined the tension between linear storytelling and player agency \cite{aarseth2012narrative, juul2005games}.
+Later models addressed experiential modes \cite{calleja2009experiential} and story architectures that accommodate agency \cite{domsch2013storyplaying}.
+Other work connected narrative to spatial layout and symbolic environments \cite{domsch2019space, lindley2005story}, while surveys summarize recurring patterns in interactive media \cite{koenitz2024narrative}.
+These theories provide foundations for incorporating narrative intent into generative pipelines.

-Complementary perspectives have further connected narrative to spatial and ludic design elements.
-For example, narrative logic has been analyzed in terms of spatial layout and symbolic environments \cite{domsch2019space, lindley2005story}, while encyclopedic works have surveyed narrative patterns in interactive media \cite{koenitz2024narrative, bulatovic2024narrative}.
-Empirical studies of interactive storytelling also emphasize player engagement and agency \cite{shapiro2012realism, tyndale2016keys}.
-These theories form the basis for incorporating narrative intent into procedural generation systems.